detroitledger/detroitledger/README.md

 `gulp watch-sans-test` to recompile without tests on file change

+## Installing a new module

+Say you need a new third party library:

+1. Add it to `bower.json`
+2. `gulp install`
+3. Add it to `package.json` -- make sure it's under `browser`.

 ## Prerender

 We use a little proxy server to pre-render pages for SEO.